andrewrichardson701/Stockbase/README.md

         - Grant the user permissions.

         ```
-        GRANT ALL PRIVILEGES ON inventory.* TO 'inventory'@'localhost';
+        GRANT ALL PRIVILEGES ON stockbase.* TO 'stockbaseuser'@'localhost';
         FLUSH PRIVILEGES;
         quit;
         ```